eteng2012/tc-497/README.md

-# Tensorflow Wildfire Detection System
+# TensorFlame: Tensorflow Wildfire Detection System

 ![Wildfire Logo](Wildfire_Logo.png)

 ## Description

-This project is a program that trains two different machine learning models to identify images on a camera feed.
+TensorFlame is a program that trains two different machine learning models to identify images on a camera feed.
 These models classify images based on whether or not the image has a fire in it.

 This project is for enabling a wildfire detection system to detect wildfires early so that firefighters can put out fires quicker.
 The goal is to decrease the latency between the fire starting and the firefighters arriving, hopefully mitigating the size of the wildfire.